 I was born and raised in Northern Canada, and when I say North, I really mean North.
 I was raised in the Northwest Territories, above the arctic circle.
 Where our summers have 24 hour sunlight and our winters cast us in to total darkness for about a month.
 Before coming abroad I designed and created custom cakes at the best little shop in Lethbridge, Alberta.
-And just over two years ago I dropped everything to become a full time backpacker.
+And over three years ago I dropped everything to become a full time backpacker.
 On December 24, 2013 I boarded a plan to Sydney, Australia and little did I know it would change my life.
-Three weeks late I returned to Canada, where I quit my job, gave up my apartment, packed my bag and within two months was back on a plane to Australia with a Working Holiday Visa in my passport.
+Three weeks later I returned to Canada, where I quit my job, gave up my apartment, packed my bag and within two months was back on a plane to Australia with a one way ticket and a Working Holiday Visa in my passport.
 Two months into it I met this wonderful human above me and we’ve been traveling together ever since.

 My dream has always been to travel.
 To really get down and dirty and explore the world fully.
 A lot of peoples dreams in life have to do with big time jobs and success, and each to their own, but i’ve always known that my place was never in Canada, and never stuck behind a desk.
 There was always some place else I wanted to be and I’ve never felt truly at home there or felt like I belonged there.
 But when Im traveling, when i’m so far into the unknown, that is when I know; I am right where I belong.
 And there is no greater feeling.

-We work as a team, Will and I, when writing about our Endless Summer.
+We work as a team, Will and I, when writing about about our travels and experiences.
 I myself am better at coming up with the ideas and Will is better at putting things into words.
-Together we’ll be posting anything from how-to’s to advice to random stories.
+Together we’ll be posting anything from how-to’s, to advice, to random stories.
 Our photos are taken with our phones, a compact Nikon , and my Nikon DSLR.

 All of our content is of our own opinion and is not influenced by anyone other than ourselves.

 Nothing captures memories well enough than really being there in the moment but we do our best through the tools that we have.
 While we travel we try and film as much as possible while still taking it all in and not losing site of why we’re really there.
-Everything is filmed through the lens of a GoPro Hero 3+ Black edition and a Hero 4 Silver edition or our compact Nikon (listed above).
+Everything is filmed through the lens of our compact Nikon (listed above), our DSLR (also listed above), and sometimes a GoPro.
 Our filming and photography techniques are still being developed and personalized as this is all still a learning process for us.
 So bare with it while we go through the growing pains of starting something new.

 All of our videos are self edited and published through YouTube.
 Although we claim no rights to any of the music or speech used, all of the footage is ours personally unless otherwise stated.